 The fare to jump on a private bus is usually between $2,000 - 2,400 COP (about $0.70 USD) and the price is always listed on the front windscreen.
 To hail a bus, you simply need to stick your hand out the same way as getting a taxi’s attention.
 In busier areas, buses may only stop at certain known points.
 To pay, just hand the driver the fare, preferably in coins or small notes, once you board.
 You won’t make any friends giving the driver a 50,000 COP note.
 Most buses have a red button near the doors to alert the driver that you want to stop.
 Again, the major destinations are usually listed in the lower left hand corner of the buses windshield.

 If you know you need to take a bus from the metro you can buy a ticket called "integrado".
 This is your Metro ticket with a Metro bus included for 200 COP extra.
 A fraction of the cost of the bus ticket by itself.
 For example there is a Metro bus that goes up the hill from the Poblado Metro Station up Calle 10 and past Parque Lleras, perfect if up you're tired of walking up that hill.

 How to know what bus to get?
 Annoyingly there are no well documented websites or maps with bus routes that cover the whole of Medellin.
 However most of the buses have the prominent destinations listed on their front windscreen.
 If you need to go somewhere it's best to do what the locals do, ask someone, or ask a passing bus driver.
 This is where it helps to speak some Spanish.
 There is one bus website which seems to have been created by a foreigner, probably fed up with trying to manage the bus system.
-The only limitation is that it only covers Medellin and not Envigado to the South and is not being updated.
+The only limitation is that it only covers Medellin and not Envigado to the South and hasnot been updated for a while.